 Crystal comes in amber topaz, light and cobalt blue, green, ruby red, and pink as these colours are added to the raw mix.
 The cut produces the facets to reflect the light and the more precise the cut the more valuable the crystal is.
 The piece is often gold-plated at the rim to set it off perfectly.

 In the late 19th century, the Bohemian Glass trade moved into mass production, selling glass to the four corners of the World.
 Coloured glass, opaque glass, and pairs of glass vases reverse painted or decorated with enamelled flowers or lithographs that were copies of famous paintings.

 The objects were made to brighten up ordinary homes and were a World away from the high art ideals of the early pioneers.

 As glass making was not considered an artistic threat to the Communists the glass industry survived relatively unscathed during 50 years of Communist rule.
 It has been argued that it has affected their ability to produce new and exciting designs for the 21st Century.

 Sources: Wikipedia and other websites

 The only label that truly matters is the label that is put on the glass and glass crystal coming out of Bohemia.
-These are pieces that are produced to a very rigid and strict quality control to ensure that the name and trademark is well protected.
+These are pieces that are produced with very rigid and strict quality control to ensure that the name and trademark are well protected.
 That label is a sure sign of exceptional quality and it reads: Bohemian Glass.